anirudh9119/shared_workspace/README.md

-# Synchronizing Neural Modules Through a Shared Workspace
+# Coordination Among Neural Modules Through a Shared Global Workspace}

 This repository contains the code to reproduce the `relational reasoning: sort_of_clever` and `detecting equilateral triangles` tasks from our paper.